 Hastings’ story is one of a cycle of reinvention.
 Once a popular Victorian seaside resort, the town declined in the 1970s prompted by the rise of cheap package holidays.
 Today, Hastings is experiencing a resurgence in its visitor economy.
 A new generation of entrepreneurs, investors and cultural institutions are creating new opportunities for residents.
 New industries are replacing the old; technology is reconnecting our marginalised communities, whilst the mix of natural landscapes and urban-on-sea makes Hastings a stimulating place to live, work and visit.

 Culture is playing an increasingly important role in the regeneration of Hastings and is positively impacting the lives of communities and the economy.

-The area’s reputation as a cultural centre continues to strengthen with flagship projects such as the RIBA award-winning Pier, Jerwood Gallery and iconic De La Warr Pavilion in Bexhill, stimulating new cultural economic activity.
+The area’s reputation as a cultural centre continues to strengthen with flagship projects such as the RIBA award-winning Pier, Hastings Contemporary (formerly Jerwood Gallery) and iconic De La Warr Pavilion in Bexhill, stimulating new cultural economic activity.

 The Coastal Currents Festival in Hastings and St Leonards is the annual month-long visual arts celebration featuring an incredible list of internationally acclaimed artists and curators as well as new commissions, one-off evening events and the ever-popular open studios.

 Edgy and alluring, many artists, writers and musicians continue to be drawn here by the light, the air, the food, the music, its atmospheric narrow streets and its radicalism, each adding another layer to its rich cultural roots.

 Hastings and Rother have earnt the title of UK's newest 'Music City' with the highlight of the annual Music Month festival, Fat Tuesday, being voted the 12th Best Mardi Gras event in the world by The Telegraph.